iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Introduction to Operators for Optimizations.md

 > \end{aligned}
 > $$

-**Theorem: The set of fixed point for an nonexpansive operator is a closed and convex set**
+**Theorem: The set of fixed point for an non-expansive operator is a closed and convex set**

-> Assuming that $F$ is nonexpansive, then the fixed point of the operator has to be a convex set.
+> Assuming that $F$ is non-expansive, then the fixed point of the operator has to be a convex set.
 In the case when $F$ is a contraction, the set of fixed point will have to be a singleton.

 **Proof**:

-To prove, we suppoe that $x, y \in X$, with $\theta \in [0, 1]$, and then we will show that $z = \theta x + (1 - \theta)y$ will again have to be a fixed point of the operator as well, additionally it has to on the line segment for all valid $\theta$, this is true because:
+To prove, we suppose that $x, y \in \text{fix}(F)$ in the fixed point set of the operator $T$, with $\theta \in [0, 1]$, and then we will show that $z = \theta x + (1 - \theta)y$ will again have to be a fixed point of the operator as well, additionally it has to on the line segment for all valid $\theta$, this is true because:

 $$
 \begin{aligned}